 - Hypocrite: Chichikov is able to talk about virtue in such a wonderful way that it makes you cry, but isn't exactly virtuous himself.

 - I Have a Family: Chichikov claims this (and is lying—again), to get a lesser punishment after one of his schemes is discovered.
 When he tries this at the end of the book, they don't believe him anymore.

 - Incredibly Lame Pun: The pun from the title is also used in-universe.
 The secretary of one of the squires makes a jab at Chichikov, noticing that Chichikov's wish to buy dead "souls" (i.e., serfs) is oxymoronic, because a soul is immortal.
 Chichikov isn't amused.

 - Ineffectual Sympathetic Villain: Essentially what Chichikov actually is (rather than the Lovable Rogue he initially seems to be).

-- Karma Houdini: Chichikov fakes the testament of Khlobuyev's rich aunt, is even thrown into prison, but the influential Murayov liberates him with a complicated scheme, and Chichikov can leave the town - although Murayov also told him to change his ways.
+- Karma Houdini: Chichikov fakes the testament of Khlobuyev's rich aunt, and is even thrown into prison, but the influential Murayov liberates him with a complicated scheme, and Chichikov can leave the town—although Murayov also told him to change his ways.
 A somewhat Bittersweet Ending.

 - Large Ham: It's just a book, but Sobakevich, Kostanshoglo, Nozdryov and the general in the second book would probably fit.